Worble/Zulma/README.md

 will cause that metadata to appear on the post, either on the header for the name, or at the bottom for tags and categories, and enable those pages.

-Making your own taxonomies is also designed to be as easy as possible, however it does seem to require adding files directly to the theme (someone please let me know if this isn't the case!).
+Making your own taxonomies is also designed to be as easy as possible.
 First, add it to your cargo.tml

 ```toml
 taxonomies = [